-In each situation, your communication will have certain goals and your aim will be to achieve these goals as effectively as possible. if you are speaking to a room full of colleagues, you can use jargon and company ideals to present your idea.
+In each situation, your communication will have certain goals and your aim will be to achieve these goals as effectively as possible.
+If you're speaking to a room full of colleagues, you can use jargon and company ideals to present your idea.
 However, if you are presenting to a room full of potential customers, this might not convert into sales.

 Whenever you communicate with an audience, you should be measuring and assessing their reaction, whether that’s in terms of sales, enquiries, leads or even direct feedback.
 Each time you do this, you’ll learn more about what works and what doesn’t.
 You’ll then be able to refine your next communication with that audience to better meet your objectives.

 Failing to modify your communication style to the audience can result in confusion, misunderstanding and even offence.
-It's a risk that's not worth taking, so take care with all of your communication, especially in business.
+It's therefore essential that business owners take the time to fully assess which communication style and channel is best suited to each situation.

 If you're a business owner, you can sign up to our Member Marketplace for free below and we’ll send you a monthly email with our latest articles directly to your inbox.
 Plus, you'll get free lifetime access to a selection of discounts on industry-leading tools and services to help you run your business.
 At the moment, we’ve got offers on accounting packages, legal advice, security services for your premises, business coaching and even money off on stationery for the office, with more discounts being added each month.